 Mission & History

-The Red Oaks School develops each child's gifts by inspiring personal and intellectual growth, resulting in students who are happy, confident, resilient, and love to learn.
+The Red Oaks School develops each child's gifts by inspiring personal and intellectual growth, graduating high-achieving students who are happy, confident, resilient, and ready for the challenges ahead.

 History of The Red Oaks School